A universal credit advance could help you during the 5 week wait for your first universal credit payment.

 - monthly repayment amounts

-You repay the advance over 12 months through deductions from your monthly universal credit payments.
+You repay the advance over 12 months through deductions from your monthly UC payment.
 The first deduction is usually made on the day you get your first payment.

 You can ask for your repayments to be delayed for up to 3 months if you can’t afford them.
 This is only allowed in exceptional circumstances.